inful/todoer/README.md

 # Journal Entry

-## TODOS
+## Todos

 ## Notes

 Today's notes...
 ```

-The tool will automatically insert the uncompleted tasks between the `## TODOS` header and the next section.
+The tool will automatically insert the uncompleted tasks between the `## Todos` header and the next section.

 ## Implementation Details